 I am running for re-election to City Council because I want to help preserve and protect the progress we have made in the past four years.
 I believe it has been a positive direction for the City, and I want to continue to lead the City in that direction.

 Portsmouth should be fighting to retain its highly talented workforce, its seniors, its young professionals, its families.
 Our diversity is our key to resiliency and future economic success.
 I have been working tirelessly on this issue in the 4 years I have been in office, including:

 In addition to housing, we need to focus our energy on these important issues too.

-Previously, Rebecca is from Stratham, NH and her family owned the Exeter Dairy Queen growing up.
-Rebecca worked at Allen & Overy, LLP in New York City and Washington, D.C., and at Orr & Reno in Concord, NH, and as a Peace Corps Volunteer in Senegal, West Africa.
+Full-time, Rebecca is General Counsel at SunRaise Investments.
+In her role at SunRaise, she advises on issues concerning the company’s over 20 solar projects across four states.
+Rebecca is from Stratham, NH and her family owned the Exeter Dairy Queen growing up.
+Rebecca worked at Allen & Overy in New York City and Washington, D.C., Orr & Reno in Concord, NH, Engel Green Power North America and as a Peace Corps Volunteer in Senegal, West Africa.
 Rebecca received a B.A. in Government from Dartmouth College, and a J.D. and LL.M. from Cornell Law School.
 In her free time, Rebecca likes to run, cook, and watch the Patriots.